-But yet, if we often judge of variations in the luminous source by the relative changes of hue of the objects which surround us, this is no longer the case in simple instances where that we can measure dia single object, e.g. a white surface, rectly our senpasses successively through different desations of light P grees of luminosity.
-We are bound to insist particularly on this last point.
-For the physicist speaks of degrees of luminous intensity as of real quantities: and, in fact, he measures them by the photometer.
+(52) diminish the intensities of the two coloured lights in the same ratio, so that the proportions of the combination remain the same, the resultant colour remains the same although the relative intensity of the sensations undergoes a marked change This depends on the fact that the light of the sun, which we consider as the normal white light during the day, itself undergoes similar modifications of shade when the luminous intensity varies."[19]
+But yet, if we often judge of variations in the luminous source by the relative changes of hue of the objects which surround us, this is no longer the case in simple instances where a single object, e.g. a white surface, passes successively through different degrees of luminosity.
+We axe bound to insist particularly on this last point.
+For the physicist speaks of degrees of light? luminous intensity as of real quantities: and, in fact, he measures them by the photometer.
 The psychophysicist goes still further: he maintains that our eye itself estimates the intensities of light.
-Experiments have been attempted, at first by Delbœuf,2 and afterwards by Lehmann and Neiglick,3 with
+Experiments have been attempted, at first by Delboeuf, [20] and afterwards by Lehmann and Neiglick,[21] with